jrchan84/jrchan84/README.md

 - Photography appointment manager (CPSC 210) 📸

 ## What I will do :soon:
-- Build a custom CI/CD pipeline for GDSC with GCP and Firebase for inhouse development project 🔨
+- Build a custom CI/CD pipeline for GDSC with GCP and Firebase for internal development projects 🔨
 - Grow GDSC's student community at UBC through workshops, events, and projects 👥
+- Deploy a reddit sentiment analysis webapp with streamlit and huggingface transformers 😠
 - Work at Google 💻
 - Own 1 Bitcoin 💰
 - Break 80 ⛳